-A client had somehow found themselves locked out of their laptop computer due to there being a BIOS password.
+A client of mine had somehow found themselves locked out of their laptop computer due to there being a BIOS password.

 Switching the Toshiba Satellite C50D laptop on would immediately present the “Enter Password” message (before the OS can be instructed to load):

-After three attempts the system restarts and you’re back to the same:
+After three attempts the system restarts and I was back to the same:

 Normally I would either short some pins on the motherboard, or remove the CMOS battery for a few seconds to clear the BIOS settings, but this is a new laptop and there is no CMOS battery to remove (just a blank area on the board instead).